City-of-Helsinki/example-ui-profile/README.md

 ## Logging in locally with Keycloak and using non-chromium browser

 Firefox and Safari are stricter with third-party cookies and therefore session checks in iframes fail with Firefox and Safari, when using localhost with Keycloak.
 Login works, but session checks fail immediately.
-There are no known issues with Tunnistamo.

 Third party cookies are not an issue, when service is deployed and servers have same top level domains like \*.hel.ninja.
 The problem occurs locally, because http://localhost:3000 is communicating with https://\*.dev.hel.ninja.

 More info about Firefox:
 https://developer.mozilla.org/en-US/docs/Web/Privacy/Storage_Access_Policy/Errors/CookiePartitionedForeign